mrsmithgavin/testcafe-exploration/README.md

 - "ci-test": "testcafe chrome:headless tests/**/* -r xunit:/tmp/test-results/res.xml"

 ## TODO:
-- Move initial test to use new page framework
-- Issues running on circleci. something is wrong with the test reporter or passing -r xunit:/tmp/test-results/res.xml
 - Think about changing to classes.
 - Write up a doc explaining my choices.
 What I discovered with my approach.